rogerluan/arkana/README.md

 5. If ultimately it couldn't find any env var to populate the key `MySecretAPIKey`, it will throw a validation error.

 This means that, if you are working with a white-label project, you can have all your env vars declared in a single `.env` file, or in multiple files like `.env.snowflakes`, `.env.frosties`, etc. This also means that your CI can be configured with the appropriate env vars e.g. `SnowflakesMySecretAPIKey`, `FrostiesMySecretAPIKey`, etc, with no necessity to manage (or git-version) dotenv files at all, which is the ideal way to manage secrets securely in a project.

+# Advanced Usage

+## Continuous Integration

+We advise you not to commit your `.env` files, because of security concerns.
+They should live in secure Environment Variables in your build (CI/CD) server instead.

+Following the [template.yml](template.yml) example file, these would be the variables that would need to be added to your build server env vars:

+- `FrootLoopsAppStoreAppID`
+- `FrootLoopsBackendDomain`
+- `FrootLoopsMySecretAPIKey`
+- `FrootLoopsMyServiceAPIKeyDebug`
+- `FrootLoopsMyServiceAPIKeyRelease`
+- `FrostedFlakesAppStoreAppID`
+- `FrostedFlakesBackendDomain`
+- `FrostedFlakesMySecretAPIKey`
+- `FrostedFlakesMyServiceAPIKeyDebug`
+- `FrostedFlakesMyServiceAPIKeyRelease`

+It's okay to commit your `.env` files if their potential exposure wouldn't be harmful to your project, for instance when Arkana is being used in a white label project to inject variables but that are not necessarily "secrets" (e.g. app tint color, server domain, etc).
+You can also use `.env` files to store part of your env vars (only the unsecure ones), and keep the secrets in your build server's env vars.

+## Monorepo

+If your repository makes use of a [monorepo](https://monorepo.tools/#what-is-a-monorepo) structure, then we recommend using Arkana by defining multiple `.env` files and multiple `.arkana.yml` configuration files, as it's how it was designed to be used.

+One of the goals of Arkana was to use the least dotfiles as possible.
+This made a significant difference when designing for white-label projects (aka project flavors), because traditional dotenv implementation would suggest having multiple dotenv files such as `.env.frootloops` and `.env.frosted` if you had 2 different flavors (note that you can still use multiple dotenv files if you want so (see usage of the `--flavor` option).
+But what if you're a big agency that distributes to 25, 50, 200 clients?
+Maybe you don't want to be managing the distribution of 200 dotenv files across your team, and Arkana was designed with that in mind.

+However, when it came to monorepo structures, we weighted the pros and cons of both approaches, and ultimately decided to the simplicity of having a set of dotfiles for each individual project, in their respective directory.
+The reason main reasons were:

+- the scale here is different: a project may have hundreds of flavors, but not that many projects.
+- each project already has its own dotfiles in its root directory, most likely, including `.env` files, and with Arkana it wouldn't be any different.
+- each project has its own quirks, so it's more scalable to put the responsibility on the project's directory to deal with its own dotenv files than to have a centralized file that would coordinate each project.
+- the complexity of maintaining a centralized configuration file that manages all projects would be too high to be implemented in Arkana.
+We aim for simplicity.

+If you have questions on how to set this up, feel free to open an issue and we can clarify further how this can be set up.

 # FAQ